 While contextual factors are important to a plan’s success, two of our most successful programs to raise achievement are probably transferable in principle: reducing variation in science GCSE performance and reducing underachievement across GCSE subjects.

 In 2003, the need to address comparatively poor performance in GCSE science was a priority.
 All students studied triple science and, despite having dedicated and well-qualified specialist teachers, students’ relative performance in all three sciences was low.
 Around 90% of incidents of poor behavior occurred in science lessons and the only parental complaints I received about the curriculum were about the compulsory triple science program that occupied 30% of curriculum time.
 Research among sixth-formers showed that 50% would have preferred to study the dual award, plus an additional option.
 Year 9 students were given the choice in their progression interviews and, in 2004, the first dual-science groups began.
 The additional option choice boosted numbers in history, geography and languages.
 The first GCSE results in 2006 demonstrated the success of the choice strategy:

 - the ‘tail’ of C and D results was virtually eradicated

 - A-level science numbers grew by about 10%, some coming from the dual-science course

 - the percentage of A/A* grades increased significantly in history, geography and languages.

-Empowering students to design their personal study programme was the key to improvement.
-Our current improvement programme is aimed at reducing underachievement to an acceptable minimum.
+Empowering students to design their personal study program was the key to improvement.
+Our current improvement program is aimed at reducing underachievement to an acceptable minimum.

 Consulting on our vision